-Report discusses impact of ACGME 2011 requirementsFebruary 21st, 2013 in Other /
+Report discusses impact of ACGME 2011 requirementsFebruary 21, 2013 in Medicine & Health / Other

 (HealthDay)—Although many residency program directors approve of individual components within the Accreditation Council for Graduate Medical Education (ACGME) Common Program Requirements introduced in 2011, less than half express overall approval, according to a perspective piece published in the Feb.
 21 issue of the New England Journal of Medicine.